jesse-spevack/stimulating_events/README.md

   </div>
 </div>
 ```
-I have this code up in a repository github.com/jesse-spevack/stimulating_events

 ##### Add some data
 Now lets open the demo controller we just generated in the app controllers directory.